Ryosuke Nishida: Professional boxing career

 Nishida made his second WBO Asia Pacific title defense against the #15 ranked OPBF bantamweight contender Aljum Pelesio.
 The title bout headlined the "You Will Be the Champion 14" event, which took place at the Sumiyoshi Ward Center in Osaka, Japan on 9 October 2022.
 He won the fight by unanimous decision, with all three judges awarding him all ten rounds of the bout.

 Nishida made his third WBO Asia Pacific title defense against Songsaeng Phoyaem, in the main event of "3150 FIGHT SURVIVAL", which took place on 1 April 2023 at the EDION Arena Osaka in Osaka, Japan.
+He won the fight by unanimous decision, with all three judges scoring the bout 120–107 in his favor.

+Nishida faced Christian Medina Jimenez in an IBF bantamweight title eliminator on 11 August 2023.
+He won the fight by unanimous decision, with scores of 118–110, 117–111 and 116–112.

+In a very close fight Nishida defeated Emmanuel Rodríguez by unanimous decision in Osaka, Japan, on 4 May 2024 to become the IBF bantamweight world champion.

+On 15 December 2024, Nishida made the first defense of his IBF bantamweight title against the IBF's 14th ranked contender, Anuchai Donsua.
+He defeated Donsua by body shot TKO in the 7th round.

+It was reported on 7 March 2025, that Nishida would make the second defense of his IBF bantamweight title against his mandatory challenger, Jose Salas Reyes on 28 May in Tokyo, Japan.
+On 18 April 2025, it was announced that Nishida would instead be facing WBC bantamweight champion Junto Nakatani in a WBC and IBF bantamweight title unification match.
+Nishida lost the fight, which took place at the Ariake Arena in Tokyo on 8 June 2025, when he retired at the end of the sixth round due to an eye injury.